To be eligible for summer aid, you must complete the FAFSA.

 You must meet these requirements to receive financial aid for summer school, including the HOPE Scholarship:

 All students will be evaluated for Pell eligibility after they register for summer courses.
-If you were enrolled for full-time in fall and spring, you must be enrolled for 6 credit hours to be eligible for Summer Pell Grant.
-If you were a part-time student during the academic year, you may have eligibility for summer Pell Grant if enrolling in at least 1 credit hour.
+If you were enrolled for full-time in fall and spring, you must be enrolled for six credit hours to be eligible for Summer Pell Grant.
+If you were a part-time student during the academic year, you may have eligibility for summer Pell Grant if enrolling in at least one credit hour.
 Students who transferred to UT will be evaluated based on their enrollment and Pell Grant awards received at their previous institutions.
 If you have questions about your specific situation, please contact One Stop.